teamsnap/ui-patterns/src/pages/docs/submodules.md

 command | description
 --- | ---
+`git submodule update --init` | Run this if you have just cloned the `ui-patterns` repo.
+This will initialize and populate the submodule.
-`git submodule update src/teamsnap-ui` | This will update (or reset) the `teamsnap-ui` submodule by checking out the files at the current submodule commit hash that has been committed to the `ui-patterns` repository.
+`git submodule update` | This will update (or reset) the `teamsnap-ui` submodule by checking out the files at the current submodule commit hash that has been committed to the `ui-patterns` repository.
-`git submodule update --remote src/teamsnap-ui` | This will update the `teamsnap-ui` submodule by checking out the latest from the _remote_ repository.
+`git submodule update --remote` | This will update the `teamsnap-ui` submodule by checking out the latest from the _remote_ repository.
 This is handy if you want to pull in the latest commit from `master` in the `teamsnap-ui` remote repository.
-`git diff --submodule src/teamsnap-ui` | This will show us a diff of the `teamsnap-ui` submodule only.
+`git diff --submodule` | This will show us a diff of the `teamsnap-ui` submodule only.

 You can also `cd` into the `src/teamsnap-ui` submodule and work within the CSS the same way you'd work within the `teamsnap-ui` repo.
 You can commit changes and submit PRs from within this directory.